-Courses are taught by world-class faculty from UBC’s Faculty of Forestry, the UBC Sauder School of Business, and the UBC School of Public Policy and Global Affairs.
+Courses are taught by our world-class faculty members, alongside the UBC Sauder School of Business and the UBC School of Public Policy & Global Affairs.

 Connect with people from around the world.

-- A 3-week intensive landscape ecology course on landscape and ecosystem modelling and core environmental management themes
+- An intensive landscape ecology course on landscape and ecosystem modeling and environmental management

-- Analytical and quantitative courses in GIS, remote sensing and image processing, spatial statistics, spatial data analysis and programming
+- Analytical and quantitative courses in GIS, remote sensing, image processing, spatial statistics, spatial data analysis, and programming

 As an MGEM graduate, you will be equipped to:

-- Collaborate with communities and people who are interested in using geospatial data to address environmental concerns
+- use geospatial data to address environmental concerns

-- Work in a wide variety of sectors, including academia, consulting, industry, government, NGOs, and the private sector
+- work in a variety of sectors – including academia, consulting, industry, government, NGOs, and the private sector